 …Half the songs were on the new album.
 No “Special K,” “Come Home,” or “36 Degrees.”
 Oh well.

 Right before Battle for the Sun, Placebo had a die-hard aesthetic against the chauvinist image found in Britpop.
-By the time Steve Forrest joined, Placebo became just a “rock band” with constant nods to other mainstream friendly acts.
+By the time Steve Forrest joined, Placebo became just a “rock band” with constant nods to other mainstream-friendly acts.
 That decade was a true identity crisis, and the return to a sea of beer bottles on the cover of Never Let Me Go shows that there is an attempt to return to their original image of depravity.
-But still, the glitch and distorting effects they currently use covers up the true aesthetic of Placebo.
+But still, the glitch and distorting effects they currently use cover up the true aesthetic of Placebo.

 That original aesthetic was found on the debut album Placebo, Without You, I’m Nothing, Black Market Music, Sleeping With Ghosts, and Meds.
 Here, with photography by Corinne Day and other like-minded artists, Placebo wanted to focus on teenage nihilism, abuse, trauma, and hedonism through the body, as the body is a projection of these horrors.
 Gangster rap tries to be intimating through street violence, and grindcore worships gore and guts as the transgressive image.
 You don’t need these two things, as Placebo just shows the body, or a lonely and innocent teenager, as the victim of these abuses.
-There is nothing more transgressive as trauma itself.
+There is nothing more transgressive than trauma itself.